MABelanger/react-html5-camera-photo/README.md

   }

   onTakePhoto (dataUri) {
-    // Do stuff with the photo...
+    // Do stuff with the dataUri photo... console.log('takePhoto');
-    console.log('takePhoto');
   }